SciML/JumpProcesses.jl/docs/src/tutorials/simple_poisson_process.md

 In the remainder of this tutorial we will use *transition rate*, *rate*, *propensity*, and *intensity* interchangeably.
-Here is the full program listing we will subsequently explain line by line
+Here is the full program listing, which we will subsequently explain line by line
 ```julia
 using JumpProcesses, Plots